noelforte/eleventy-plugin-vento/readme.md

 export default function (eleventyConfig) {
   eleventyConfig.addPlugin(VentoPlugin, {
-    // An array of Vento plugins to load
+    // An array of Vento plugins to use when compiling
     plugins: [],

     // Define whether Javascript Functions should be added